 A Few Group Board Tips

-- For me, group boards that are more niche-specific do better (eg. a “DIY Christmas Decor” group board is more likely to perform better than a general “Bloggers Best Pins” board)
+- Group boards that are more niche-specific do better (eg. a “DIY Christmas Decor” group board is more likely to perform better than a general “Bloggers Best Pins” board)

 - If you get less traffic and re-pins from a group board than you get from your own boards, it’s probably time to stop pinning to that board.
 Creating a new board of your own will likely give you better results.

 - When you’re thinking about leaving a group board, try archiving it instead of deleting it.
 That way it doesn’t show up on your profile, but you can bring it back if you change your mind (There have been a few times that I have regretted leaving a group board after the fact).